How did Martin Bakole get to fight Joseph Parker after Daniel Dubois' withdrawal and how dangerous can he be?

 Daniel Dubois' planned IBF heavyweight showdown against Joseph Parker in Saudi Arabia on Saturday is off, but what caused it to be cancelled and how did Martin Bakole get the late call up?

-Only in heavyweight boxing could a fighter be summoned from the Congo at two days' notice to compete in a title bout on the biggest card in the world.
+Only in heavyweight boxing could a fighter be summoned from the Democratic Republic of Congo at two days' notice to compete in a title bout on the biggest card in the world.
 But all that happened, at dizzying speed, on Thursday night.

 Daniel Dubois was meant to be addressing a press conference in Riyadh for an IBF heavyweight world championship defence against Joseph Parker.
 But Dubois didn't attend.